CCheukKa/CCheukKa/Journal.md

 ### 28-09-2022
 #### Biomechanics quiz 1
 > This quiz was rather unexpectedly difficult.
 I have no idea why, but I seem to struggle with it a lot.
 I guess I can partly attribute it to the weird question formats and the unorthodox diagrams.
 I genuinely don't have too much expectation on this one.

+### 10-10-2022
+#### Biomechanics quiz 1 results released
+> I don't think I have seen results this horrible ever.
+I got only 60% in the quiz, but I guess it was somewhat expected.
+I am not too particularly shaken by it since each quiz only accounts for 10% of the total course grade, but I guess I should do better.
+Although I would argue that I don't agree with quite a handful of questions with the way they are phrased and the way they were interpreted.
+I mean this is by all means a physics course but for some reason taught not by physics professors, so it is a little bit sketchier than I would've like, not to mention that the entire paper is apparently not even set by the professors but instead by the TA.
+Let's hope the next quiz would serve me better.